Accessibility & WCAG Compliance — Industry Regulations

 Key Points for PCI DSS Compliance

-- PCI DSS has 12 requirements organized into 6 goals — the core principle is to minimize the systems that touch cardholder data
+- PCI DSS has 12 requirements organized into 6 goals.
+The core principle is to minimize the systems that touch cardholder data

 - Tokenization replaces card numbers with non-sensitive tokens, dramatically reducing your PCI scope